fredbrowne/linear-regression-housing-prices/README.md

 To set up the environment and install the required libraries, follow these steps:

-1. Install Python 3.7 or higher from https://www.python.org/downloads/
+1. Install Python 3.7 or higher
 2. Create a virtual environment:

 ```bash